 TikTok to start labeling AI-generated content as technology becomes more universal

-TikTok will begin labeling content created using artificial intelligence when it’s uploaded from outside its own platform.
+TikTok will begin labeling content created using artificial intelligence when it’s been uploaded from outside its own platform in an attempt to combat misinformation.

-TikTok says its efforts are an attempt to combat misinformation from being spread on its social media platform.

 “AI enables incredible creative opportunities, but can confuse or mislead viewers if they don’t know content was AI-generated,” the company said in a prepared statement Thursday.
 “Labeling helps make that context clear—which is why we label AIGC made with TikTok AI effects, and have required creators to label realistic AIGC for over a year.”

+Google said last year that AI labels are coming to YouTube and its other platforms.

+A push for digital watermarking and labeling of AI-generated content was also part of an executive order that U.S. President Joe Biden signed in October.

-TikTok said that it’s teaming with the Coalition for Content Provenance and Authenticity and will use their Content Credentials technology.
+TikTok is teaming up with the Coalition for Content Provenance and Authenticity and will use their Content Credentials technology.

 The company said that the technology can attach metadata to content, which it can use to instantly recognize and label AI-generated content.
-TikTok said its use of the capability started Thursday on images and videos and will be coming to audio-only content soon.
+TikTok said it began to deploy the technology Thursday on images and videos and will be coming to audio-only content soon.

-Over the upcoming months, Content Credentials will be attached to content made on TikTok, which will remain on content when downloaded.
-This will help identify AI-generated content that’s made on TikTok and help people learn when, where and how the content was made or edited.
+In coming months, Content Credentials will be attached to submissions made on TikTok, which will remain on the content when downloaded.
+This will help identify AI-generated material that’s made on TikTok and help people learn when, where and how the content was made or edited.
 Other platforms that adopt Content Credentials will be able to automatically label it.

+“Using Content Credentials as a way to identify and convey synthetic media to audiences directly is a meaningful step towards AI transparency, even more so than typical watermarking techniques,” Claire Leibowicz, head of the AI and Media Integrity Program at the Partnership on AI, said in a prepared statement.
+“At the same time we need to better understand how users react to these labels and hope that TikTok reports on the response so that we may better understand how the public navigates an increasingly AI-augmented world.”

 TikTok said it’s the first video-sharing platform to put the credentials into practice and will join the Adobe-led Content Authenticity Initiative to help push the adoption of the credentials within the industry.